Ezibenroc/PyRoaringBitMap/README.rst

 Installation
 ------------

-To install pyroaring and the CRoaring library on your local account, use the following two lines:
+To install pyroaring on your local account, use the following command:

 .. code:: bash

     pip install pyroaring --user # installs PyRoaringBitMap

-To install them system-wide, use the following lines :
+For a system-wide installation, use the following command:

 .. code:: bash